Skip to main content

 public class NumberList<E extends @Nullable Number> implements List<E> {...}

 Now it is legal to write NumberList<@Nullable Integer>, since @Nullable Integer is assignable to the bound @Nullable Number.
 It's also legal to write NumberList<Integer>, since plain Integer is assignable to @Nullable Number.
-Inside @NullMarked, plain Integer means a reference to an actual Integer value, never null.
-That just means that the @Nullable Number can technically be null but in this case it never will be.
+Inside @NullMarked, plain Integer means the same thing as @NonNull Integer: a reference to an actual Integer value, never null.
+That just means that the values represented by E can be null on some other parameterization of NumberList, but not in an instance of NumberList<Integer>.

 @NullMarked